Go back

 Content management systems traditionally have relied on monolithic architecture: an all-in-one system in which the front-end and back-end layers are handled by a single codebase.
 That approach served us well for decades; that is, until 2014, when mobile internet usage supplanted desktop usage.
 Since then, consumers have grown to expect a seamless omnichannel experience that a traditional monolithic CMS was never designed to deliver.

-“There are a lot more requirements on the customer [or] end user side,” said Jeff Baher, head of product marketing at Contentstack.
-“Content that once resided solely on a website is now in a lot of different places.”
+“There are many more requirements on the customer [or] end-user side,” said Jeff Baher, head of product marketing at Contentstack.
+“Content that once resided solely on a website is now in many different places.”

 Monolithic architecture offers a suite of functions that can be managed from one codebase, which makes for a fairly simple implementation process.
 But what happens when an organization’s needs surpass the capabilities of a legacy CMS?

-Organizations that wish to avoid plug-ins can update their CMS, but that’s a time-consuming and expensive process.
+Organizations wishing to avoid plug-ins can update their CMS, but that’s time-consuming and expensive.
 With monolithic architecture, even minor front-end changes can require significant updates to back-end code.
-And, of course, that process inevitably needs to be repeated every time consumer expectations change or new channels emerge.
+And, of course, that process must be repeated every time consumer expectations change or new channels emerge.

-A composable architecture breaks down the large and complex functions found in monolithic solutions into smaller, more manageable pieces.
+A composable architecture breaks down monolithic solutions' large and complex functions into smaller, more manageable pieces.
 An application programming interface (API) acts as the go-between for these smaller pieces, allowing them to communicate and transfer information more efficiently.
-In a composable CMS, the front-end and back-end layers are decoupled, so changes can be made to the front end independent of back-end functions.
+In a composable CMS, the front-end and back-end layers are decoupled to make changes to the front-end independent of back-end functions.

 Common pitfalls of implementing a composable architecture

-A composable architecture allows organizations to build rich, omnichannel digital experiences on their own terms, free from any of the limitations imposed by monolithic architecture.
-But, a wider range of possibilities also means more potential challenges.
+A composable architecture allows organizations to build rich, omnichannel digital experiences on their terms, free from any limitations imposed by monolithic architecture.
+But a wider range of possibilities also means more potential challenges.

-A monolithic architecture has a variety of inherent shortcomings, but monolithic solutions do offer a clear benefit: simplicity.
+A monolithic architecture has a variety of inherent shortcomings, but monolithic solutions offer a clear benefit: simplicity.
 Although notoriously difficult to update, legacy architecture is fairly easy to implement, which may be attractive to some organizations depending on their needs.
-And since monolithic solutions are typically created and sold by one vendor, organizations benefit from a one-stop point of contact for any issues that may arise.
+And since monolithic solutions are typically created and sold by one vendor, organizations benefit from a one-stop point of contact for any issues.

-A composable solution brings together capabilities of different vendors, Baher said.
-This is undoubtedly a positive in terms of flexibility and freedom, but if one element doesn’t work as intended, it can affect the entire digital experience.
-With a monolithic solution, the vendor handles the process of identifying and fixing the problem, but with composable, the organization has to manage the diagnostic process.
-On top of that, if the issue is being caused by two elements from two different vendors; which vendor is responsible for the fix?
+A composable solution brings together the capabilities of different vendors, Baher said.
+This is undoubtedly a positive regarding flexibility and freedom, but if one element doesn’t work as intended, it can affect the entire digital experience.
+With a monolithic solution, the vendor handles identifying and fixing the problem, but with a composable one, the organization has to manage the diagnostic process.
+On top of that, if the issue is caused by two elements from two different vendors, which vendor is responsible for the fix?

 The ‘kitchen sink' problem

-The main selling point of a composable architecture is its flexibility; there are few limits on what your organization can do with a composable solution.
+The main selling point of composable architecture is its flexibility; there are few limits on what your organization can do with composable content and solutions.
 But just because you can do something doesn’t necessarily mean you should.
-A composable architecture is “similar to Lego pieces, allowing you to build a lot of different things,” Baher said.
+A composable architecture is “similar to Lego pieces, allowing you to build many different things,” Baher said.
 “But that’s also the challenge: What do you build?
 How do you do it?”

 Disconnects between teams